Non-Hodgkin lymphoma and HIV

 A type of lymphoma.
 Lymphoma is a cancer of a part of the immune system called the lymph system.
 The first sign of Hodgkin disease is often an enlarged lymph node.
 The disease can spread to nearby lymph nodes, the lungs, liver, or bone marrow.
 The exact cause is unknown.
 See also non-Hodgkin lymphoma.

 Chemotherapy is the main treatment for most types of NHL.
 It uses strong drugs to destroy cancer cells and prevent the cancer from spreading.
 Chemotherapy drugs kill cells that are growing fast, including cancer cells.
-However, they can’t distinguish cancer cells from normal, healthy fast-growing cells in the body – this is what causes the side-effects of chemotherapy.
+However, they can’t tell the difference between cancer cells and normal fast-growing cells in the body – this is what causes the side-effects of chemotherapy.

-A combination of different chemotherapy drugs may be provided into a vein (intravenously), given as tablets, or by another method.
-Depending on the chemotherapy regimen, you may be able to visit the hospital as an outpatient or you might need to stay in hospital for a few days.
+A combination of different chemotherapy drugs may be given into a vein (intravenously), as tablets, or by another method.
+Depending on the chemotherapy regimen, you may be able to visit the hospital as an outpatient (day patient), or you might need to stay in hospital for a few days.

-Monoclonal antibodies are man-made drugs designed to stimulate the immune system to recognise and attack cells that have a specific substance on their surface.
-These drugs target the lymphoma cells more precisely than chemotherapy can.
-The most commonly used monoclonal antibody is called rituximab, which is given as a drip into a vein.
+Monoclonal antibodies are a type of immunotherapy.
+They are man-made drugs that make the immune system recognise and attack cells that have a certain substance on their surface.
+These drugs can target the lymphoma cells more precisely than chemotherapy can.
+The most commonly used monoclonal antibody is called rituximabwhich is given as a drip into a vein.

-HIV treatment is recommended throughout your treatment for NHL.
-It will strengthen your immune system and can help keep NHL under control.
+HIV treatment should be taken as normal during your treatment for NHL.
+It will make your immune system stronger and can help keep NHL under control.
 If you are not already taking HIV treatment, you are strongly recommended to start.
-If you are already taking HIV treatment, your doctor should check that there are not any drug-drug interactions between your treatments for NHL and HIV.
+Your doctor should check that there are not any drug-drug interactions between your treatments for NHL and HIV.

 Treatment for NHL as well as the cancer itself can lower your levels of white blood cells (a condition called neutropenia).
-This makes you more susceptible to dangerous infections.
+This makes you more at risk of dangerous infections.
 Your doctors and nurses can explain what signs of infection to look out for and what to do if you think you have an infection.
 You may also be given other treatments to reduce your risk of infections.

 Information and support